-All new instructors are required to complete ICCB New Teacher Orientation (NTO) within six months of hire and within the fiscal year the online NTO was started.
-Programs may create a local NTO; however, it may not supersede completion of the ICCB New Teacher Orientation.
+All new instructors are required to complete Orientation to Adult Education for Instructors (OAE) within six months of hire and within the fiscal year the online NTO was started.
+Programs may create a local NTO; however, it may not supersede completion of the OAE.
 Contact your PDN for more information.